| One of the objectives of this research is to

 the collective identity of the sector and represents a priority in terms

+of participation.
 It provides assistance to seventeen

 settlements in the northern area of Montevideo since 1996.
 The direct